AironDev/adminmodule/README.md

 Join our Slack chat: https://voyager-slack-invitation.herokuapp.com/

-View the Voyager Cheat Sheet: https://voyager-cheatsheet.ulties.com/
+View the AdminModule Cheat Sheet: https://voyager-cheatsheet.ulties.com/

 <hr>

 Laravel Admin & BREAD System (Browse, Read, Edit, Add, & Delete), supporting Laravel 8 and newer!

 > Want to use Laravel 6 or 7?
-Use [Voyager 1.5](https://github.com/the-control-group/voyager/tree/1.5)
+Use [AdminModule 1.5](https://github.com/the-control-group/voyager/tree/1.5)

 ## Installation Steps

 ### 1. Require the Package

-After creating your new Laravel application you can include the Voyager package with the following command:
+After creating your new Laravel application you can include the AdminModule package with the following command:

 ```bash
 composer require tcg/voyager